 23. Jump Start Your Day

 Starting the day and getting going is often the hardest step, which also makes it the one we most lack motivation for.
-While jump starting your day may prove to be one of your biggest challenges, there are some things you can do in order to start your day a little quicker.
+While jump-starting your day may prove to be one of your biggest challenges, there are some things you can do in order to start your day a little quicker.
 First, make sure that you entice yourself with something good to eat.
 It may help to plan your meals out a day in advance.
-Some people also benefit from setting an alarm they wake up to, but then also setting a timer for when they need to start studying and do their work.
-Jump starting your day can help you learn how to motivate yourself to study.
+Some people also benefit from setting an alarm they wake up to, but then also set a timer for when they need to start studying and do their work.
+Jumpstart your day can help you learn how to motivate yourself to study.

 24. Make Time for Rewards